yothen/Bigo-Open-Api/BIGOLIVEOpenPlatformAccessGuide_forserver.md

 ### 2.1.2.
 Business Key Allocation

-Bigo will allocate AppID for third-party applications, and third-party applications will provide the icon URL of the authorization page.
+Bigo will allocate AppID for third-party applications.
 If necessary, please contact the live broadcast platform liaison urgently to obtain it.

 ### 2.1.3.
 Required information from the business side